This post contains affiliate links.

 Beet Wellington is sure to be a showstopper this holiday season!
-I’ve made it easy to create this amazing vegetarian Wellington for all your celebrations, with step-by-step photos to guide you through this classic holiday main.
+I’ve made creating this amazing vegetarian Wellington for all your celebrations easy, with step-by-step photos to guide you through this classic holiday main.

 Beef Wellington is a classic Christmas dinner main dish that really takes some kitchen commitment.
-If you aren’t familiar, traditional Beef Wellington is an English recipe where a sheet of phyllo dough is lined with prosciutto or ham, then foie gras paste and a mushroom duxelles, before setting beef tenderloin on top.
+If you aren’t familiar with traditional Beef Wellington, it is an English recipe where a sheet of phyllo dough is lined with prosciutto or ham, followed by foie gras paste and mushroom duxelles before setting beef tenderloin on top.
 Rolled up and baked, it is certainly a labor of love!

-So in my forever effort to star vegetables as the eye catching holiday main dish (right next to Whole Roasted Cauliflower and Stuffed Butternut Squash), I set out to make a delectable vegetarian Wellington dish that will knock your socks off!
-Yes, there are definitely multiple steps here, but you can make some parts ahead of time so you can socialize with your guests while it has its final bake in the oven.
+So, in my forever effort to star vegetables as the eye-catching holiday main dish (right next to whole roasted cauliflower and stuffed butternut squash), I set out to make a vegetarian Wellington dish that will knock your socks off!
+Yes, there are multiple steps here, but you can make some parts ahead of time so you can socialize with your guests while it has its final bake in the oven.

 Serve up this amazing dish with plenty of classic sides to fit all diets when you set up your holiday spread.
 While traditionally a Christmas recipe, you could also make this for vegetarian Thanksgiving or any gathering where you have the time.